 It comes as no surprise that Cassandra Ellis’s home in the East Sussex town of Lewes is so calm and contemplative.
 Since 2019, Atelier Ellis – Cassandra’s independent paint company – has quickly built a reputation for its range of calm and quiet colours, handmade at their studio in London.
 Her home, just like the warm whites and soft blues of her most recent collection, This Stilling That I Love, offers a respite from the noise of contemporary life.

 To create the sense of grace and beauty that she says guides her work, Cassandra pared back centuries of interventions in the dilapidated Georgian building, sensitively restoring period details while leaving rooms open and light.
-Now, as the house comes on to the market, the designer reflects on the process of creating the soothing and atmospheric spaces she shares with her partner, Ed Prichard, and the inspiration she finds in the rich culture and landscape of East Sussex.
+Here, just ahead of the house’s sale with Inigo, the designer reflected on the process of creating the soothing and atmospheric spaces she shares with her partner, Ed Prichard, and the inspiration she finds in the rich culture and landscape of East Sussex.

 Cassandra: “I moved to England from New Zealand – for the second time – in 2008.
 It was right at the beginning of the recession and though I had worked in magazines and art direction for a long time, that wasn’t an option anymore.
 I decided to apply the skills I’d acquired to property and began buying and selling in London and Sussex.
 That eventually allowed me to start my paint company in 2011.